Global marketing: Domestic marketing

 Domestic marketing leads to familiarity with the extent of political risk, the quality of skilled human resources and natural resources, and the ramifications of existing and likely legislation in relevant areas such as safety, hygiene, employment, and ownership of capital.

 These markets are restrained by the laws and regulations of the country.
 Domestic marketing is typically organized at the headquarters.

 Global marketing

-Global marketing relies on firms that understand the requirements associated with servicing customers locally using globally standardized solutions or products and localizes that product to maintain an optimal balance of cost, efficiency, customization and localization in a control-customization continuum to meet local, national and global requirements.
+Global marketing relies on firms that understand the requirements associated with servicing customers locally using globally standardized solutions or products, and localize those products to maintain an optimal balance of cost, efficiency, customization, and localization along a control-customization continuum to meet local, national, and global requirements.

 Global marketing and global branding are integrated.
 Branding is a structured process of analyzing "soft" assets and "hard" assets of a firm's resources.
 The strategic analysis and development of a brand includes customer analysis (trends, motivation, unmet needs, segmentation), competitive analysis (brand image/brand identity, strengths, strategies, vulnerabilities), and self-analysis (existing brand image, brand heritage, strengths/capabilities, organizational values).